 My Favorite Books about Nutrition for Picky Eaters with Autism and ARFID

-If you’re trying to encourage your child to sample new foods, a good place to start introducing new foods is in books.
+If you’re trying to encourage a child to sample new foods, a good place to start introducing new foods is in books.

 Picture books introduce picky eaters to new foods